jonathan-iksjssen/jx-style/0.2.0/jx-style.typ

     h
   } else { h }
   // #endregion
-  // BIBLIOGRAPHY AND CITATIONS --- BIBLIOGRAPHY AND CITATIONS --- BIBLIOGRAPHY AND CITATIONS --- BIBLIOGRAPHYcite AND CITATIONS --- set ref(
+  // BIBLIOGRAPHY AND CITATIONS --- BIBLIOGRAPHY AND CITATIONS --- BIBLIOGRAPHY AND CITATIONS --- BIBLIOGRAPHY AND CITATIONS --- set ref(
     supplement: if (flags.contains("refsups")) {
       refsup